Symbian9/qmapshack-doc-wiki/AdvRoutes.md

   ![Mouse handling](images/DocAdv/WPTMouseEdit.jpg "No-go area toolbar")

-As soon as no-go areas are defined any route constructed with BRouter avoids each of the no-go areas.
+As soon as no-go areas are defined any route constructed with BRouter avoids each of the no-go areas. _Attention:_ This statement is true only if no routing point lies inside the no-go area.
+If a routing point is inside of a no-go area, then the router creates a route through this routing point irrespective of the no-go area.

 Example of a route connecting 2 waypoints without crossing a no-go area: